Frantz Massenat: EWE Baskets (2016–2019)

 On May 25, 2016, EWE Baskets Oldenburg announced that Massenat signed a 3-year contract with the team.

 Andorra (2019–2020)

 On July 4, 2019, Massenat signed with MoraBanc Andorra of the Liga ACB.
 He averaged 8.4 points and 2.1 rebounds per game in EuroCup.

 Victoria Libertas Pesaro (2020–2021)

 On July 21, 2020, he has signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

 Saski Baskonia (2021)

 Pesaro ended the season in the 13th position.
 Massenat, then, was signed by Saski Baskonia for the ACB Playoffs.

 Niners Chemnitz (2021–2022)

 On August 15, 2021, Massenat signed with Niners Chemnitz of the Basketball Bundesliga.

 JL Bourg (2022–present)

 He inked a deal with French ProA side JL Bourg on June 29, 2022.

+Coaching career

+Drexel University

+On August 23, 2023, Drexel announced that the team hired Massenat as an assistant coach.

-National Team
+National team

 Massenat, who is of Haitian origin (his parents were born there), was a member of Haiti's men's national team.